 It takes a great deal of effort to make an SME chapter successful.
 What is the definition of chapter success?
-While this means different things to different people, we have to look at what SME states about its purpose.
-Through its integrated strategic areas — events, publishing, membership, Tooling U-SME online training division and the SME Education Foundation — SME acts as “the solutionists” to help manufacturing stakeholders overcome their challenges with innovative, practical solutions.
-Its local chapter's ability to both link members together and to disseminate knowledge can be considered one measure of success.
+While this means different things to different people, we have to look at what SME states about its purpose, which is to advance manufacturing and attract future generations.
+Its local chapters' ability to connect members to content and expertise that represent the highest ideals of manufacturing advancement can be considered one measure of success.
 These can be facilitated by effective communication, interaction with local manufacturing, leadership development and best practices.
-There are four categories for success, as identified by the Chapter Enhancement Committee.
-Success in each category is determined by information gathered from the Member Unit Assessment Guide (MUAG):
+There are four categories for success, as identified by the SME Member Council.
+Success in each category is determined by information gathered from the Chapter Planning & Assessment Guide (CPAG):

 - Professional development, which includes not simply the number and quality of meetings held by the chapter, but how leaders are developed to continue the work of the chapter.

 - Communication to members and the community through passive (up-to-date website or social media page) and active means (email blasts, bulletins, phone calls).

 - Advancement of manufacturing, including interaction with other chapters and community outreach.

 - Merit, such as submitting a best practice and net membership numbers.